Skip to the main content.

 Most of our projects can be broken down into three steps.

-Step 1: Initial call to discuss the challenges with your Magento or Adobe Commerce site (like slow site speed, low conversions, security, and so on).
+Step 1: Initial call to discuss the challenges with your Magento or Adobe Commerce site

 Our goal is to help you make the best technical and financial decisions for your website projects.
 That’s why we provide a free consultation before you sign on with us to ensure our services are the right choice for your needs.

-Step 2: Business discovery and code audit.
+Step 2: Business discovery and code audit

 The next step is to perform a site audit and talk about your goals for your online business and how you want your Magento site to support them.